kubeshop/botkube-docs/versioned_docs/version-1.7/installation/teams/index.md

    ![Microsoft Teams Create](assets/cloud_teams_create.png "Microsoft Teams create")

-## Using Botkube Cloud Microsoft Teams App
+## Using Botkube app for Microsoft Teams

 You can start using Botkube Cloud Microsoft Teams by typing `@Botkube cloud help` in one of the channels in the team you configured in one of the previous steps.